Oslandia/labelconnector/help/help.md

 LabelConnector allows the creation of label connectors by automatically configuring a new style using the power of the QGIS geometry generator.

+It aimed to be the successor of [EasyCustomLabeling plugin](https://github.com/haubourg/EasyCustomLabeling).

 To apply a label connector, you must click on the button located in the label toolbar.

 If your layer does not have auxiliary storage in the project, the plugin will create it and you will be asked for a primary key (see QGIS Documentation).